Welcome to the Theatre, to the Magic, to the Fun!

 Finally, You Really Need to Visit the Library

 When you visit the Library for the Performing Arts, you can do the same research available at home, plus search all of NYPL's theatre-related articles and databases, the card catalog, and other on-site-only resources, plus get a firsthand look at the rich collections inside the building.
 There are also theatre-related exhibitions and public programs to investigate.
 Talk to the reference librarian on duty at the Theatre/Dance reference desk on the second floor, right at the top of the stairs off the Lincoln Center Plaza entrance.
+Or, if you want to search the card catalog, proceed to the third floor and ask the reference librarian on duty there for guidance.
 She or he can help transport you back to the pre-digital era with instruction in using the card catalog, or perhaps bring you up to speed on the 21st-century library and its resources, which are many and varied, and possibly even magical and fun.